-The highest efficacy level required by standards and labeling programs in several countries is significantly lower than what can be achieved by adopting the cost effective efficiency improvement options discussed here.
-Hence current efficacy label levels need to be revised significantly to encourage deeper penetration of efficient ceiling fans at the top of the market.
+The highest efficacy level required by standards and labeling programs in several countries is significantly lower than what can be achieved by adopting the cost-effective efficiency improvement options discussed here.
+Hence, current efficacy label levels need to be revised significantly to encourage deeper penetration of efficient ceiling fans at the top of the market.

-The low penetration level of efficient ceiling fans in both India and the US, even with labeling programs in place,14 seem to indicate the presence of barriers.
-These barriers to efficiency, in addition to information, such as first cost, may not be able to be addressed fully within a standards and labeling framework, particularly in emerging economies with price sensitive consumers.
+The low penetration level of efficient ceiling fans in both India and the USA, even with labeling programs in place, 9 seems to indicate the presence of barriers.
+These barriers to efficiency, in addition to information, such as first cost, may not be able to be addressed fully within a standards and labeling framework, particularly in emerging economies with price-sensitive consumers.
 However, despite the large saving potential, financial incentive programs that promote the adoption of highly efficient fans by removing the first cost barrier are not common.

-One notable example under development is the Super-Efficient Equipment Program (SEEP) in India where financial incentives will be provided to fan manufacturers to produce and sell highly efficient fans; fans that consume less than half of the energy consumed by fans typically sold on the Indian market [4].
-Even if the entire incremental cost of the highly efficient fans is covered by the financial incentives, the cost of the conserved electricity for efficiency improvements over 50% is just 0.7 rupees per kWh (US\$0.014/kWh) which is about one sixth of the cost of supplying electricity in India [6].
+One notable example under development is the SEEP in India where financial incentives will be provided to fan manufacturers to produce and sell highly efficient fans: fans that consume less than half of the energy consumed by fans typically sold on the Indian market (Singh et al. 2010).
+Even if the entire incremental cost of the highly efficient fans is covered by the financial incentives, the cost of the conserved electricity for efficiency improvements over 50 % is just 0.7 rupees per kilowatt hour (US\$ 0.014/kWh) which is about one sixth of the cost of supplying electricity in India (Sathaye and Gupta 2010).
 SEEP or a similar upstream incentive program for ceiling fans would be cost-effective even assuming higher costs and lower hours of use as discussed earlier.
-Therefore there remains significant scope for improvements.
+Therefore, there remains significant scope for improved policy design and implementation for aggressive and cost-effective ceiling fan efficiency improvements.